 In 400mg of caffeine.
 This is an established norm that does not harm a person.
 But after all, the mug with a drink does not say how much it contains an invigorating substance?
 How do I determine the norm?
 Let’s see how much caffeine a cup of coffee has.

 The first option has at least 60 mg of caffeine, the second about 120 mg.
 But also to the variety, indicators such as the method of roasting, grinding, and brewing of the drink also affect.

-Thus, there are 4 types of roasting:
+There are 4 types of Roasting:

 - Weak – will give off sourness to taste;

 - Medium – has a bright aroma and sourness;